Tourist Areas of Krabi

 There is Indian food in Ao Nang, many Italian restaurants, and of course some Thai restaurants.

 There is little in the way of nightlife in Krabi.
 Krabi town has a couple clubs – predominantly Thai attendees.
 Ao Nang has one main strip of bars that is just off Beach Road where the local and visiting expats seem to usually be.
-There is no sex-tourism in Krabi, the entire place is not setup that way in the least.
+There is no sex-tourism in Krabi which caters to visitors, only locals.
+The entire place is not setup that way in the least.
 Local Thais and visitors with families find Krabi to be the ideal alternative to Pattaya and Patong Beach.

 Besides Ao Nang Yai and Ao Nang Noi beaches there is Noppharat Thara – an amazing Thai locals favorite beach with a shallow water walk out to nearby islands being one of the highlights for kids and adults alike.
 Noppharat Thara has large fir trees that provide ample shade.
 Picnics are ideal here.
 It’s just down the road (going west) from Ao Nang beaches.